Arittra95/DeeProMic/README.md

-# DeeProMic (DEEp learning based druggable Protein classifier against Microorganisms)
+# DeeProMic (DEEp learning based therapeutic Protein classifier against Microorganisms)

 <p align="center">
   <img src="https://github.com/Arittra95/DeeProMic/assets/57245109/932cc60c-37c0-45ab-b130-7d0710f22bd2" alt="Image description here">
 </p>

-A classifier to predict poteintial druggable targets of any microorganims.
+A classifier to predict poteintial therapeutic targets against any microorganims.

 ## Introduction

-DeeProMic is a Long Short-Term Memory (LSTM) based druggable protein classifier which has been trained on all poteintial druggable targets/ proteins (for human only) of UniProt Reference Clusters 90 (UniRef90).
+DeeProMic is a Long Short-Term Memory (LSTM) based therapeutic protein classifier which has been trained on all poteintial therapeutic targets/ proteins (for human only) of UniProt Reference Clusters 90 (UniRef90).

 It has been tested on various bacteria and eukaryotic proteins.
-DeeProMic takes two steps to identify druggable targets.
+DeeProMic takes two steps to identify therapeutic targets.
-First, it predicts the druggable proteins using an LSTM model.
-Finally, it charachterizes those proteins using Basic Local Alignment Search Tool (BLAST) against human proteome and essential proteins of Database of Essential Genes (DEG).
+First, it predicts the therapeutic proteins using an LSTM model.
+Finally, it charachterizes those proteins using Basic Local Alignment Search Tool (BLAST) against human proteome and essential proteins from Database of Essential Genes (DEG).

 ## How to install?